izzarzn/Swap-Flash/README.md

 # Features
-- Smart contract written in solidity code published in the Ethereum blockchain main network;
+- Smart contract written in solidity code published in the Ethereum blockchain main network
-- Connected with UniSwap and SushiSwap, two of the principal decentralized exchanges in DeFi;
+- Connected with UniSwap and SushiSwap, two of the principal decentralized exchanges in DeFi
-- API connected with AAVE loan network;
+- API connected with AAVE loan network